What are the most common plumbing problems for homes and businesses?

 - You name it, we can fix it.
 We are experienced in handling a wide variety of different facilities and working conditions, and we’re prepared to help you.

-How long as The Pipeshark been in business?
+How long has The Pipeshark been in business?

 What areas does The Pipeshark provide service to?

-Eastern Pennsylvania is our primary service area, though our years of experience and great deal of knowledge has helped us travel to many other states for special projects and other repairs.
+Eastern Pennsylvania is our primary service area, though our years of experience and a great deal of knowledge have helped us travel to many other states for special projects and other repairs.

 Why should I use The Pipeshark for my plumbing repairs?

 After over 100 years of serving Eastern Pennsylvania, we are the authority for plumbing repairs.
 You can trust that our knowledgeable technician will diagnose and repair your pipe accurately, no matter how big or small the repairs may be.
 We perform everything from preventive maintenance to emergency repairs, so don’t hesitate to reach out to us when you have symptoms of a plumbing problem.
-We even offer free estimates, so give us a call today to get started.
+We even offer free estimates, so give us a call today to get started or fill out our online form to schedule an appointment.